justnonamenoname/lifeticle/readme.txt

 Qualia are not information, if a person has never seen the color red, it cannot be explained to them.
 Qualia is caused by a physical process, to reproduce it one must know how to repeat the physical process.
+Since qualia is based on a quantum state, and the no-cloning theorem prohibits copying an unknown quantum state, qualia cannot be transmitted; one can only repeat the process of creating the qualia of a quantum state.
 Once the person has seen the color red, it is possible to reimagine it.
 Information about the sensation of color is stored in the brain, and the brain, using this information, is capable of reproducing the color through the method of generating qualia.
 Qualia can be transferred in another way.